LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 This gives one access to all the power of functional analysis and is invaluable in proofs.
-However, at the end of the day wishes to prove that solutions with smooth initial data are themselves smooth in a classical sense.
+However, at the end of the day, one would like to prove that solutions with smooth initial data are themselves smooth in a classical sense.
 This can be done by showing that the solution belongs to a Sobolev space of high enough order together with the following two